Ebury Street: History

 22b Ebury Street was built in 1830 as a Baptist church.
 It was divided into flats in the 20th century.

 Immediately following World War I, number 42 was the workplace or head office of the "Soldiers' Embroidery Industry".
 Textile bags and workboxes were so-labelled, adding the words "Made by the Totally Disabled", i.e. disabled veterans doing rehabilitation work.

+The street contains a number of blue plaques to commemorate former residents.

 Notable buildings

 Mozart Terrace was in the late 18th century known as Fivefields Row.
 It can also be numerically addressed as Ebury Street.

 Niche restaurants

 La Poule au Pot is an expensive restaurant leased from Grosvenor Estates, below social housing managed by Peabody.

 Ken Lo's Memories of China is a restaurant established in 1981 by Ken Lo (d.
 2001).

 Other uses

 Where Ebury Street meets Pimlico Road is a triangular public paved area with seating and a bronze statue of Mozart (aged 8) by Philip Jackson.
-The triangle was known for many years as "Pimlico Green" (and still is by older residents) but was renamed Orange Square for some strange reason, the latter reflecting the localised misnomer of "squares" in two notable instances: a very thin rectangle grid with a main road running through its longer bisection forms Eaton Square and Chester Square is likewise more street than green.
+The triangle was known for many years as "Pimlico Green" (and still is by older residents) but was renamed Orange Square due to the local pub nearby being called The Orange, the latter reflecting the localised misnomer of "squares" in two notable instances: a very thin rectangle grid with a main road running through its longer bisection forms Eaton Square and Chester Square is likewise more street than green.
 A minority of houses have been converted to hotels.

 Buildings dating from the mid to late 20th century front parts of the street toward either end: Coleshill Flats, Kylestrome House, Kilmuir House (a conversion), and Belgravia Court.
 Numbers 2 to 14 have largely been replaced by a renamed terrace of eight houses known as Lygon Place, recessed behind a small green (see below).